LiuJi0Fen04/zk-book-prod/content/cp5 abstract-algebra/en/abstract-algebra.md

 | positive integers including zero | addition        | Monoid              | has identity, no inverses    |
 | all integers                     | addition        | Group               | every element has an inverse |

-Note that “inverse” is not meaningful if the set does not have an identity.
-By definition, applying the binary operator to an element and that element's inverse results in the identity element.
+<u>Note that “inverse” is not meaningful if the set does not have an identity.</u> By definition, applying the binary operator to an element and that element's inverse results in the identity element.

 **Exercise:** Why can’t strings under concatenation be a group?